 Similarly, Portugal holds a street party with balloons and brightly coloured paper decorations.
 Strangely, they also bang each other over the head with rubber hammers for good luck.

-Mark the 'new year' with the Aymara people, or join the new-age druids at Stonehenge.
+Mark the 'new year' with the Aymara people of South America, or join the new-age druids at Stonehenge in the UK.

 There is mystery about the specific origins and cultures surrounding the two religious sites.
 Contemporary visitors develop their own rituals based around the same principles of water, fire, and celebration of nature as the Christian customs.